domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 CMV: Reddit is self-imposed cultural indoctrination; the perfect tool for the capitalist regime to maintain its hegemony.

+Whatcha gonna do when they come for you?
+Well, if it were me--even tho' I ain't dun' gon' dun' nuttin' wrong doggone dang-nabbit--I'd lawyer up and say nothing except, "May I please request a lawyer, kind officer sir/ma'am?"

 ## False Positive Paradox

 <https://en.wikipedia.org/wiki/False_positive_paradox/>